About us

 The association Etiopia Witten was founded in 2008, following the visit to Ethiopia by a group of doctors led by the Ethiopian-born internist Ahmedin Idris.

-The members of our board are Christian Leuner MD (chairman), Ahmedin Idris MD, Jürgen Jeremia Lechelt(vice-chairman), Karl-Heinz Franz MD (treasurer and secretary).
-Theo Püplichhuisen, former chief administrator of the Marien-Hospital in Witten, is the press officer.
-Lea Stanke is a board member with special tasks/youth.
+Sincde 2025 the members of our board are Christian Leuner MD (chairman), Ahmedin Idris MD (vice-chairman), Jürgen Jeremia Lechelt (treasurer and secretary), Karl-Heinz Franz MD, Reinhold Paas is a retired chemist with a doctorate and school teacher (Public relations), Regina Russmann (special tasks), Olvier Czernia (Focus on young people).
 Frank Koch MD is a retired internist, former chairman, now honorary chairman, and advisory board member of Etiopia-Witten.

 The numerous activities are coordinated by the association's board and made possible by the dedicated and selfless work of the members of the association and many other supporters.